fnaumenko/bioStat/README.md

 `-O|--out [<name>]`<br>
 duplicates standard output to specified file (except alarm messages).<br>
-If <name> is not specified, duplicates output to file with name, constructed as input file short name with addition of the suffix “_valign.txt”.<br>
+If <name> is not specified, duplicates output to file with name, constructed as input file short name with addition of the suffix “.output.txt”.<br>
 If the <name> denotes an existing folder, the output file is created in it according to the rule described above.<br>
 It is an analogue of the **tee** Linux command and is constructed rather for the execution under Windows.